-Korg ARP ODYSSEY Duophonic Analogue Synthesizer, MK3 Black and Orange Livery
+Korg ARP ODYSSEY Duophonic Analogue Synthesizer, MK3 Black & Orange Livery

 - The classic ARP Odyssey reproduced from the circuit level up

 - Filters are from all three revisions provided